-NEW DELHI – Lamenting over arrogant behaviour of Indian police, Amnesty International has demanded immediate release of 19 citizens arrested for celebrating victory of Pakistan in Champions Trophy 2017.
+Amnesty International demands release of 19 Indian men arrested for celebrating Pakistan's victory in Champions Trophy

 In a press release issued on June 21, the rights organisation stated: "The arrests of at least 19 people for celebrating the Pakistan cricket team’s victory over India in the final of a major tournament is another worrying sign of the erosion of freedom of expression in India."

 On June 19, the Madhya Pradesh police arrested 15 people in Burhanpur district and Karnataka police held four in Kodagu district for allegedly committing ‘sedition’ by raising ‘pro-Pakistan’ and ‘anti-India’ slogans after Pakistan beat India in the finals of the International Cricket Council Champions Trophy held in London.

 Asmita Basu, Programmes Director of Amnesty International India, said: "These arrests are patently absurd, and the 19 men should be released immediately."

 He went on saying, “Even if the arrested men had supported Pakistan, as the police claim, that is not a crime.
 Supporting a sporting team is a matter of individual choice, and arresting someone for cheering a rival team clearly violates their right to freedom of expression."